catseye/Exanoke/README.markdown

     | self(:foo)
     ?
 Use of "self" outside of a function body

+We can define functions.
+Here's the identity function.

     | def id(#)
     |     #
     | id(:woo)
     = :woo

+Functions must be called with the appropriate arity.

     | def id(#)
     |     #
     | id(:foo, :bar)
     ?
 Arity mismatch (expected 1, got 2)

+    | def snd(#, another)
+    |     another
+    | snd(:foo)
+    ?
+Arity mismatch (expected 2, got 1)

+Parameter names must be defined in the function definition.

     | def id(#)
     |     woo
     | id(:woo)
     ?
 Undefined argument "woo"

+You can't call a parameter as if it were a function.

     | def wat(#, woo)
     |     woo(#)
     | wat(:woo)
     ?
 Undefined function "woo"

+You can't define two functions with the same name.

     | def wat(#)
     |     :there